Blog

 Manage skills that can be viewed and used by anyone in your organization.

 Select skills that have been vetted by one’s organization and add them to the organization-wide skill list.
-Note that these skills will be accessible even if the general ‘Skills’ setting is disabled.

 Configure: Organization > Libraries > Plugins